ashaniray/go4git/README.md

 # go4git
-Git library in pure GO
+Git library in pure GO (Under construction)

 ## Using the tools
 ### unzlib